 - Look for cached data and tap on it

 You will get a pop-up asking you to confirm that you wish to delete all the cache data.
-Tap on OK and all the data will be deleted.
+Tap on OK, and all the data will be deleted.

 Solution 2: Use a Third-Party App

 To fix the “insufficient storage available” error, another thing you need to do is to download a 2MB app from the Google play store.
 If you do not have any attainable space for this 2 MB application, then allocate room for it by removing an unused app or media file.
 Please delete a file from your internal storage, not your Micro SD card.
-In case there are no such apps to be deleted then uninstall Google Play updates and have 2MB free on your internal memory to attempt this method.
+If there are no such apps to be deleted, then uninstall Google Play updates and have 2MB free on your internal memory to attempt this method.
 Now follow the below steps.